Emmanuel L. Di Rossetti

 Novena for France

-What a wonderful initiative!
+What a beautiful initiative!
 A novena for France.
 A novena to express our love for the Blessed Virgin and ask her to watch over our beautiful country with all the saints.
-There's no point in belching on social media, on the Internet, or even in the street.
-Continue reading
+It's pointless to rant on social media or the internet, or even in the street; it's pointless to rant… Continue reading

 -

-An edifying story that was told to me this week...
-A far cry from the grandstanding of our leaders on television sets.
-A day at the employment center for a young unemployed woman with a project quickly turned into an obstacle course.
+An inspiring story I heard this week… A far cry from the grandstanding of our leaders on television.
+A day at the job center for a young unemployed woman with a project quickly turned into an ordeal.
 Continue reading

 -

-What amazement came over me one recent morning as I listened to the voice of a young woman being examined by Louis Daufresne on his show, Le Grand Témoin, on Radio Notre-Dame.
-I was about to learn that this young woman's name is Cheyenne Carron.
-A Christian, she made a film, L'Apôtre1, the story of a Muslim touched by grace who decides to convert to Continue reading
+What astonishment overwhelmed me one recent morning as I listened to the voice of a young woman being interviewed by Louis Daufresne on his program, Le Grand Témoin, on Radio Notre-Dame.
+I was about to learn that this young woman's name was Cheyenne Carron.
+A Christian, she had made a film, L'Apôtre (The Apostle), the story of a Muslim touched by grace who decides to convert to… Continue reading

 -